 Unlike similar platforms, Sellfy lets you create custom merch and sell it together with other types of products—all from one place.
 All you need to do is choose a print product, upload your design, and set a price.
 The best part is that you can fill your store with as many items as you like without keeping inventory or worrying about unsold leftovers.

 Sellfy takes full care of the fulfillment process.
 After you make a sale, the order will be automatically sent to production and then shipped worldwide to your customer.

-Best for: Any type of creators (or, technically, anybody who wants to sell digital or physical products online).
+Best for: Any type of creator (or, technically, anybody who wants to sell digital or physical products online).